ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 ### Overview

 The information in this section is for basic password usage.
-It is based on [NCSC guidance](https://www.cyberaware.gov.uk/passwords).
+It is based on [NCSC guidance][ncscpasswords].

 ### Things to do (users)

-- Follow the [NCSC guidance](https://www.cyberaware.gov.uk/passwords) to generate your password.
+- Follow the [NCSC guidance][ncscpasswords] to generate your password.
 - Use a separate, unique password for each account or service.
-- Use a [password manager](https://www.ncsc.gov.uk/blog-post/what-does-ncsc-think-password-managers) to help you keep track of your passwords.
+- Use a [password manager](#password-managers) to help you keep track of your passwords.
-- Change your password:
-  - If there has been a security incident involving your account or password, for example if you think someone has guessed your password.
-  - If there has been a security incident involving the service that you access using the password.
-  - If you are advised to do so by your line manager or other authorised person.

 ### Things to do (systems)

 A simple definition of systems is that they are computers or services that support more than one user.
 Therefore, basic level passwords are never sufficient to protect systems, or the services they offer.

-### Things to avoid
+### Things to remember

 - Don\'t use the same password for accessing two or more different services.
 - Don\'t tell anyone your password.